LifeBogger presents the Full Story of a Managerial Football Genius best known by the Nickname ‘Cholo‘.

 The former Argentina midfielder’s eldest son, Giovanni Simeone, plays for Genoa in Serie A as a striker.
 He is also a member of the Argentine U23 senior team.

-His two younger brothers, Giuliano and Gianluca holds both Argentine and Spanish nationality but represents Argentina internationally.
+His two younger brothers, Giuliano and Gianluca, hold both Argentine and Spanish nationality but represent Argentina internationally.

 Simeone’s nickname, “Cholo,” was given to him by one of his primary school teachers named Oscar Nesi.